ManinderGharuan/Interview-Questions/docs/javascript.md

 ### What is a closure?

-- Closure is a funcation which will return another function along with outer function environment.
+- Closure is a function which will return another function along with outer function environment.

 ```js linenums="1"
 function Outer() {